 Option Name Description Configure Network Interfaces A list of available network interfaces will show, where you can set the network type for each interface.
 The options are: WAN - When set to WAN, this interface will be added to the default gateway list and allow MCM to apply automatic keep-alive and failover/failback control over it LAN - When set to LAN, MCM will connect this interface using the network attributes defined in Profile-1 and DHCP server can be enabled for this interface LAN Bridge - Bridge two or more LAN interfaces to construct a larger LAN Manual - When set to Manual, it allows the user to have total control over this interface.
 MCM will connect this interface one-time only network attributes defined in Profile-1.
 MCM will not set these interfaces as the default gateway nor apply connection keep-alive and failover/failback control over it.
-None - MCM will not manage this interface Configure WAN Interface Priority MCM will use the WAN interface set as 1st Priority as the default gateway.
-When the 1st priority interface becomes unavailable, MCM will automatically failover to the next priority interface.
-Enable/Disable Failback When enabled, the backup connection will automatically failback to the higher priority connection when it became available again Failback Check Interval This value determines how long (in seconds) the higher priority connection should maintain stability before MCM trigger the failback.
-The purpose is to avoid unstable connections causing frequent failover and failback
+None - MCM will not manage this interface Seamless Failover Disabled (default) - If the primary connection fails, MCM tries all proconfigured profiles before switching to the backup interface, causing some downtime during failback.
+Enabled - If the primary connection fails, MCM will not attempt to try all the profiles configured for the primary connection.
+MCM will immediately switches to the connected backup interface, avoiding downtime.
+Note: Using ping for the backup's keep-alive may incur data costs.
+Configure WAN Interface Priority MCM will use the WAN interface set as 1st Priority as the default gateway.
+When the 1st priority interface becomes unavailable, MCM will automatical failover to the next priority interface.
+Enable/Disable Failback When enabled, the backup connection will automatically failback to the higher priority connection when it became available again Failback Check Interval - This value specifies how long (in second the higher priority connection must remain stable before MCM trigger failback, preventing frequent failover and failback due to instability Auto Timesync Disabled (default) - Disables the auto time-sync function.
+GPS - Syncs the system clock using GPS time.
+Requires a GPS antenna and the GPS function to be enabled.
+Chrony - Uses the Chrony service to sync the system clock via an NTP server.
+Cellular - Syncs the system clock using the cellular base station's time.
+A cellular connection is required.